Pharmacology & Experimental Therapeutics

 Interdisciplinary PhD Training Program—Biomedical Engineering and Biomolecular Pharmacology

 Biomedical Engineering (BME) applicants with interest in the pharmacological sciences are encouraged to consider interdisciplinary training through participation in the National Institute of General Medical Sciences (NIGMS) PhD Interdepartmental Training Program in Biomolecular Pharmacology.
-BME students in this program develop expertise in the pharmacological sciences through additional courses taken at Boston University School of Medicine (Foundations in Biomedical Sciences, Molecular Neurobiology & Pharmacology, Laboratory Techniques in Modern Pharmacology, Systems Pharmacology & Therapeutics, and Current Topics in the Pharmacological Sciences) and through research training with any Training Program faculty member.
+BME students in this program develop expertise in the pharmacological sciences through additional courses taken at Boston University School of Medicine (Foundations in Biomedical Sciences, Molecular Neurobiology & Pharmacology, Laboratory Techniques in Modern Pharmacology, Systems Pharmacology & Therapeutics, and Current Topics in the Pharmacological Sciences) and through research training with a Training Program faculty member.
 Current BME faculty participants include Professors Irving Bigio, Mark Grinstaff, Catherine Klapperich, Tyrone Porter, Joyce Wong, and Muhammad Zaman.

 Curriculum for BME Students in the Biomolecular Pharmacology Training Program